faizul726/faizul726.github.io/matject-src/docs/guide-for-beginners.md

 **Check requirements**
 * Install **[IObit Unlocker](https://www.iobit.com/en/iobit-unlocker.php)**
 * Make sure you haven't modified Minecraft `material.bin` files before.
-If you don't know what it means then most probably you haven't modified anything.
+If you don't know what it means, then most probably you haven't modified anything.
 So, don't worry.
 * Make sure you have **PowerShell** on your PC.
-(Most Windows PCs have PowerShell built-in)
+(Most Windows PCs have PowerShell built in)
 ::: details How to check if you have PowerShell?
-By searching `powershell` in start menu.
+By searching `powershell` in the start menu.

 ![alt text](image-43.png)